 - The performance evaluation of each director will be carried out by the Committee in the first instance.
-It shall place its recommendations before the Board of Directors. - The performance evaluation of Independent Directors shall be done by entire Directors the Board of (excluding the director being evaluated).
-It take into shall consideration the views of the Committee. - The Independent Directors shall review the performance of Non-Independent directors and the Board as a whole.
-The Independent Directors shall take into consideration the views of the Committee. - The Independent Directors shall the performance review of the Chairperson of the Company, taking into account the views of the Committee, the Executive Directors and Non-Executive Directors.
+It shall place its recommendations before the Board of Directors. - The performance evaluation of Independent Directors shall be done by the entire Board of Directors (excluding the director being evaluated).
+It shall take into consideration the views of the Committee. - The Independent Directors shall review the performance of Non-Independent directors and the Board as a whole.
+The Independent Directors shall take into consideration the views of the Committee. - The Independent Directors shall review the performance of the Chairperson of the Company, taking into account the views of the Committee, the Executive Directors and NonExecutive Directors.
 The Independent Directors of the Company are experts in their respective fields.
 They bring with them specialized skills, vast repertoire of knowledge and a wide diversity of experience and perspectives.
-In view of their significant expertise, the Independent Directors recommend may the mechanism for evaluating the performance of the Board as a whole as well as Individual Directors.
+In view of their significant expertise, the Independent Directors may recommend the mechanism for evaluating the performance of the Board as a whole as well as Individual Directors.
 In lieu of such recommendation, the criteria for Performance Evaluation laid down below may be considered.
 However, the below mentioned criteria is only suggestive and the Board/Directors may consider such other criteria as they may deem necessary for effective evaluation of performance.